 What is omnichannel customer support?

-First, let’s distinguish the difference between multichannel and omnichannel.
+First, let’s distinguish the difference between multichannel and omnichannel customer support.
 Customer support has come a long way; people used to only have a single method to contact companies.
 These days, businesses are investing in multichannel support, which means that customers can reach out for support through a variety of channels: email, phone, social media, live chat, self-service knowledge base, etc.

 In a society where convenience is key and speed is king, this type of fluid customer support will help companies stand out from the competition.
 In fact, with technology weaved so seamlessly into their lives, consumers these days expect the same integrated experience from the companies they purchase from regardless of channel or device they reach out on.